nawab312/Kubernetes/Storage/Notes.md

 **What is the difference between static and dynamic provisioning of Persistent Volumes**

 *Static provisioning* of Persistent Volumes (PVs) involves manually creating PVs ahead of time by the administrator, with the user requesting a Persistent Volume Claim (PVC) that matches the predefined PV.
 In *dynamic provisioning*, Kubernetes automatically creates PVs based on PVCs when a request is made, without requiring predefined PVs.
 Dynamic provisioning is more flexible and scalable, while static provisioning offers more control and predictability.

+`PVC in one namespace cannot bind to a PV in another namespaceNo.
+PVs are cluster-wide resources, but PVCs are namespace-scoped.
+A PVC can only bind to a PV in the same namespace or one without any namespace restrictions```